 Kettlebell Price Per Pound Roundup

-At an average price of $1.08 per pound, CAP Barbell offers the most value for your dollar.
+At an average price of $1.54 per pound, Yes4All Vinyl Kettlebells offer the most value for your dollar.
 Price isn’t everything, however, and at most we’re talking about a few bucks difference between each brand.
 Your decision should also include what type of environment you’ll be working out in.
 Are you worried about your floors or causing too much noise?
 Or maybe looks and style do have some importance to you?
 Don’t forsake your preference just to save a little extra cash.

 You may also want to consider any future purchases of heavier kettlebells too.
 Your goals might change over time as you reach your ideal weight or fitness level.
 What started as a journey for self-improvement may evolve into something much more.
 In fact, several women who only wanted to get in better shape have continued their kettlebell training and actually have gone on to compete in various championships.
 Whichever brand you decide, make sure to allow for at least a few sizes heavier!